divramod/course-react16/README.md

+# 27 Next Steps and Course Roadmap
+# 26 Bonus: Building the Burger CSS
+# 25 Bonus: A Brief Introduction to Redux Saga
+# 24 Bonus: Animations in React Apps
+# 23 Bonus: Next.js
+# 22 Bonus: Working with Webpack
+# 21 Deploying the App to the Web
+# 20 Testing
+# 19 Improving our Burger Project
+# 18 Adding Authentication to our Burger Project
+# 17 Redux Advanced: Burger Project
+# 16 Redux Advanced
+# 15 Adding Reduc to our Project
+# 14 Redux
+# 13 Forms and Form Validation
+# 12 Adding Routing to our Burger Project
+# 11 Multi-Page-Feeling in a Single-Page-App: Routing
+# 10 Burger Builder Project: Accessing a Server
+# 9 Reaching out to the Web (Http / Ajax)

 # 8  Real App: The Burger Builder (Basic Version)

+## 125 Removing Ingredients savely

-# 124 Connecting State to Build Controls
+## 124 Connecting State to Build Controls
 - name global constants in capital letters
 - onClick handler is from react

-# 123 Outputting Multiple Build Controls
+## 123 Outputting Multiple Build Controls

-# 122 Adding the Build Control Component
+## 122 Adding the Build Control Component

-# 121 Calculating the Ingredient Sum Dynamically
+## 121 Calculating the Ingredient Sum Dynamically
 - make use of reduce https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce
 - make use of map https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map

-# 120 Outputting Burger Ingredients Dynamically
+## 120 Outputting Burger Ingredients Dynamically
 - transform object into array
 - ```object.keys(props.ingredients)```
 - ```Array()``` method for